- Top Rated New York City Divorce Attorney

-What Are the Grounds for Divorce in New York?
+What Are the Grounds for Divorce Proceedings in New York?

-The following are accepted grounds for divorce in New York.
+FACT: Women (10.2%) divorce more often than men (7.3%) in the State of New York.
+The following are accepted grounds for divorce in New York

 Cruel and Inhumane Treatment

-Being the victim of cruel and inhumane treatment by a spouse.
-It means that your mental or physical health is in danger if you continue living together.
-If the most recent abusive treatment, however, happened over 5 years ago, divorce cannot be granted for this reason if your spouse objects.
+Cruel and inhumane treatment by a spouse means that your mental or physical health is in danger if you continue living together.
+If the most recent abusive treatment happened over 5 years ago, however, divorce cannot be granted for this reason if your spouse objects.

 You are an “abandoned” spouse for at least 1 year.
 It means that your spouse has left you, or kicked you out, with no intention of returning.
 Abandonment can be either physical or emotional, which means that your spouse may have left the home without planning to come back or refused to be intimate with or have sex with you, respectively.